ogaston/math-game/README.md

 ### TO-DO List
 - Test implementations
 - Change the difficult of the problem according to the level.
-- Earn lives when you do a streak.
+- Earn lifes when you do a streak.
 - Use more complex math operations in the highest levels.
 - Avoid the inaccurate divisions, ex.
 98/76.